yrttiahoS/gazeProfile/README.md

 This project is still in development, final version should be out early 2018.

 ### Comments
-The functions are very thoroughly commented, which may make the file slightly hard to read and not the prettiest.
-This commenting style is due to learning from experience that (especially in research) even very thorough external documentation may mysteriously disappear along the way.
+The files are at points VERY overly commented, which is bad coding practice on my part.
+This commenting style is due to learning from experience that (especially in research) even very thorough external documentation may mysteriously disappear along the way during development.
+Most comments will be gone very soon.